The Printable Guide on this webpage gives you the most important things

 If you haven’t spent a day in Lahaina, you haven’t really been to Maui.
 From Kaanapali Beach, turn right onto the main road, drive for eight minutes (four miles), and go into Lahaina on the right.
 From Wailea or Kihei, take Route 31 north to the central valley, then Route 310 across the southern edge of the valley, then Route 30 west and north to Lahaina (about 50 minutes drive from Wailea, but certainly worth the trip).

 Lahaina is an old whaling port and tourist town loaded with many shops and restaurants, plus a busy little boat harbor and lots of historical buildings.
 Spend the day walking through Lahaina, shopping and snacking.
 Rest under the giant Banyan tree (planted in 1873) at the south end of the shopping strip.
 Stop in at the Lahaina Visitors Center in the Old Courthouse behind the Banyan Tree.
 See the Pioneer Inn, the original Lahaina hotel, in use since the whaling days of the last century.
 (The ten rooms at the Pioneer Inn were the only accommodations in West Maui until the first hotel on Kaanapali Beach was built in 1962.)
 Buy a Maui T-shirt.
 Visit Dan’s Greenhouse (upstairs, across Front Street from the Banyan Tree) to see the live parrots, piglets, and plants for sale.
 In my experience, the most interesting shops to see are on Front Street, but the best prices are off of Front street.
-I found the most choices of souvenirs, Hawaiian clothing, candy, and other items at Hilo Hattie’s (667-7911) in the Lahaina Center (behind the Hard Rock Café at the north end of the shopping area).
+I found the most choices of souvenirs, Hawaiian clothing, candy, and other items at Hilo Hattie’s (667-7911) in the Outlets of Maui shopping center (behind the Hard Rock Café at the north end of the shopping area).
 For more about Lahaina see

 IAO VALLEY (HALF OR FULL DAY)